 What do we have to do to be saved?
 Nothing!
 Jesus is the Savior; we aren’t.
 He is the one who saves.
 We cannot save ourselves.
 He’s the good shepherd who seeks and finds every lost sheep: us.
 Me.
 YOU!
 Jesus doesn’t seek and save us provisionally, potentially, or conditionally.
 He actually seeks for, finds, and saves every lost sheep—and returns them to God’s sheepfold.

 Are you a sinner?
 C’mon, be honest.
 Yes, you are.
 Are you going to die?
 Same answer.
-But God has included your salvation in his eternal plans and purposes.
+But God has included your salvation in his eternal purposes.
 Jesus died for you and rose from the dead for you.
 Believe it.
 When you do, that doesn’t save you; that’s merely when you receive the salvation God has already provided you.
 Reconciliation and peace with God are already yours now—this instant.
 Just receive them by faith!
 This is the real good news!

 Forget about the bad news.
 There’s enough of that going around.
 Just accept all that God has done for you.
 And then move on, enjoying your new relationship with God to its fullest and enjoying your new-found peace and fellowship with God.
 He’s done all that needs to be done for you.
 Receive it.
 Enjoy it.